Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates

 In contrast, the ``Almost Orthogonal Layer" (AOL) parametrization introduced by \cite{prach2022almost} provides a lightweight alternative to normalization that simultaneously enforces $\|X_0\|_2\leq 1$ while improving the resulting matrix conditioning.
 In the following, we define:

-Where the inverse square root of the row sum of the Gram matrix acts as a scaling vector applied column-wise to $X$.
+where the inverse square root of the row sum of the Gram matrix acts as a scaling vector applied column-wise to $X_0$.
 This brings the matrix closer to an orthogonal form.
-In \cref{fig:precond_bench}, we compare the normalized polar error for the two normalization methods when applied to matrices sampled from a normal distribution (sizes ranging from 16 to 2048, with 32 matrices per trial).
-Indeed, as specified in ~\citet{prach2022almost}, AOL converges to the polar factor if the matrix is near column-orthogonal and is of full rank.
-Importantly, this phenomenon can occur naturally on random high-dimensional matrices, as a byproduct of concentration phenomena which tend to enforce near orthogonality (see Section 3.2.4 of \cite{vershynin2009high}).
+In \cref{fig:precond_bench}, we compare the normalized polar error for the two normalization methods when applied to matrices sampled from a normal distribution (sizes ranging from 16 to 2048, with 32 matrices for each matrix size and algorithm).
+As shown by~\citet{prach2022almost}, AOL converges to the polar factor if the matrix is near column-orthogonal and is of full rank.
+Importantly, this phenomenon can occur naturally on random high-dimensional matrices, as a byproduct of concentration phenomena which tend to enforce near-orthogonality (see Section 3.2.4 of \cite{vershynin2009high}).
 We also compare AOL with an alternative preconditioning strategy in \cref{ap:other_preconditioning}, further supporting its effectiveness in this setting.

-\paragraph{Preconditioning for free.} The AOL parametrization computation involves one matrix multiplication, one sum reduction over the rows (with the fast inverse square root computed element-wise\thib{~\cite{todo_fast_inverse_sqrt}}), and an element-wise rescaling.